pars0098/2014SE3/pracs/prac7.md

 White-box Testing 2048

-In these test each code path will be tested and the bounds of each condition tested.
+In these tests each code path will be tested and the bounds of each condition tested.

 The first code path to be tested is creating the board.
 The minimum board size is 1, and the maximum is 255.
 If the size is outside the bounds the board is not created and 0 is returned.
 Tests to create the board of size 1 and 255 should both return a board, while 0 and 256 should return NULL.